 First, let’s define empathy on a basic level.
-According to the Mecca known as Wikipedia:
+According to Wikipedia:

 In short: Empathy is the ability to understand other people, recognize their pain and have an instinctual desire to help them.